 Under the QC Tags column in the filter carousel (general view):

-- "Has Splits" being the original document a PDF split was performed on
+- "Has Splits" indicates the original document a PDF split was performed on

-- "Split from PDF" being the processed splits
+- "Split from PDF" indicates the resulting split documents

 Notes and Questions